tale-toul/Harbor/ansible/Readme.md

 ## Vault use

-The certificates used to secure the registry are ketp in the files directory of the ansible project and in the git project.
+The **certificates** used to secure the registry's communications are kept in the files directory of the ansible project and are included in the git project.

 The files contain the keys for the registry: registry.tanami.xyz.key and CA-key.pem.
 Should not be shared openly, so we are going to use ansible vault to encrypt them: